jacobkap/crimebythenumbers/docs/exploratory-data-analysis.md

 Above we are telling R to plot the number of murders on the x-axis and the number of robberies on the y-axis.
 This shows the relationship between a city's number of murders and number of robberies.
 We can see that there is a relationship where more murders is correlated with more robberies.
 However, there are a huge number of agencies in the bottom-left corner which have very few murders or robberies.
 This makes sense as - as we see in the `summary()` above - most agencies are small, with the median population under 5,000 people.

 To try to avoid that clump of small agencies at the bottom, let's make a new data set of only agencies with a population over 1 million.
 We will use the `filter()` function from the `dplyr` package that was introduced in Chapter \@ref(subsetting-intro).
-For `filter()` we need to first include our dataset name, which is ucr2017, and then say our conditional statement.
+For `filter()`, we need to first include our dataset name, which is ucr2017, and then say our conditional statement.
 Our conditional statement is that rows in the "population" column have a value of over 1 million.
 For the `dplyr` functions we don't put our column name in quotes.

 And we'll save our results into a new object called ucr2017_big_cities Since we're using the `dplyr` package we need to tell R that we want to use it by using `library(dplyr)`.